 Don’t just focus on your fresh investments.
 Existing investments are more or at least equally important.
 This is especially true for larger portfolios.

 You need to review and rebalance your portfolio at regular intervals in line with your goals.
 Try to reduce portfolio volatility as you approach your goal.

 Choosing the right funds and figuring out the best time to invest is still important.
 However, do not ignore your accumulated corpus.

 Additional aspects that you must be aware of:

-- Sequence of returns is extremely important.
+- The sequence of returns is extremely important.
 And you do not control the sequence of returns, at least with volatile asset classes.
 It is sheer luck.
 Many advisers/planners may hate to use the word but it is true.

 - Asset allocation/rebalancing and rupee cost averaging can help tide over market volatility to an extent during accumulation phase (before retirement).
+In fact, if you are young, volatility can be your friend.
 You may need to manage volatility actively as you approach retirement.

 - Sequence of returns is even more important during retirement (decumulation phase).
 A poor string in the initial years of retirement and your retirement planning can go for a toss.
 Rupee cost averaging works in reverse fashion in a decumulation portfolio (portfolio you are using to make withdrawals).
-You have to withdraw at an increasing higher rate from a depleting corpus to maintain a level of income.
-Asset allocation and rebalancing won’t be much help.
-More on this in another post.
+You have to withdraw at an increasingly higher rate from a depleting corpus to maintain a level of income.
+Asset allocation and rebalancing won’t be much help either.